kaflin/fuseMachineUIAutomation/README.md

 3. Import the Project: If you already have a project, you can import it into IDE.
 Go to File >  Open > Existing Projects into Workspace.
 Select the project directory and click Finish.

-4. Run the Tests: To run the tests, Click on Run which is in upper section of tab > TestNg.xml.
+4. Run the Tests: To run the tests, Click on Run which is in upper section of tab > TestNg.xml Or Right click on TestNg.xml file and run TestNg.xml file.
 This will launch the browser and run the tests.

 5. Debug the Tests: If you encounter errors or failures during the tests, you can debug the tests by setting breakpoints in your code.
 Right-click on the Java file containing the tests and select Debug.